HOW TO GET OUT OF A TOXIC RELATIONSHIP: Everything You Need

 #3.
 Locate a domestic violence shelter in your area.

 If you phone a hotline, they can connect you with a nearby shelter.
-You might also look for one on the internet.
+You might also look for one on the Internet.
 Staying in a shelter is only a temporary solution, but it can get you out of trouble and help you find your feet.

 #4.
 Consult with your loved ones about developing a safety plan.